 - Five-speed automatic transmission

-- Heavy-duty transmission cooler, heavy-duty radiator with twin 160-watt fans
+- Heavy-duty transmission cooler, heavy-duty radiator with two 160-watt fans

 - Locking rear differential

-Honda's forward-thinking on safety technology is evident throughout the Ridgeline, and it's standard in all trim lines.
-There are side curtain airbags with a rollover sensor, electronic brake distribution (adjusts brake pressure between front and rear wheels depending on cargo load), brake assist (like adding a second leg to the brake pedal in certain panic-stop situations) and an electronic stability system with traction control.
+Honda's forward-thinking on safety technology is evident throughout the Ridgeline.
+There are side curtain airbags with a rollover sensor, electronic brake distribution (adjusts brake pressure between front and rear wheels depending on cargo load), brake assist and an electronic stability system with traction control.